 This post is part of the ‘All About Knitting’ series.
 You can find all the links to the rest of the series in the pale green box at the end of this post.
 But, if nothing else, make sure to visit the How to Long-Tail Cast-On and How to Knit the Knit Stitch posts.

-The cast on row is the row of stitches you put on one of your needles.
-Your pattern will tell you how many stitches to cast on.
-The cast on row DOES NOT count as a row of knitting.
-Pop on over here to learn about Casting On.
+The cast-on row is the row of stitches (or loops) that you put on one of your needles.
+Your knitting pattern will tell you how many stitches to cast on.
+The cast-on row DOES NOT count as a row of knitting.
+Pop on over here to learn all about Casting On.

 The individual stitch made by pulling yarn through a previously made stitch.

-Your yarn will have two ends; the one that is balled is the working end.
+Your yarn will have two ends; the one that is still in the ball or skein of yarn is called the working end of the yarn (working end).
 The end opposite the ball of yarn is the tail end.
+The tail end is the end that you don’t work, that is handing from your needles leftover from when you cast on.

-Along with the Knit Stitch, the Purl Stitch is the basic stitch to know when knitting.
+Along with the knit stitch, the purl stitch is one of the two basic knitting stitches you must know to knit.
 The finished purl stitch will look like a bump, pearl, or small horizontal row and is made by pulling the yarn from the front of the needles through a previously made stitch.
 When you turn a purl stitch over, it will be a knit stitch on the other side of the fabric.

 Along with the Purl Stitch, the Knit Stitch is the basic stitch to know when knitting.
 The finished knit stitch will look like a V and is made by pulling the yarn from the back of the needles through a previously made stitch.
 When you turn a knit stitch over, it will be a purl stitch on the other side of the fabric.

-Knitting tension is how tightly or loosely you pull your stitches when knitting.
-I am a tight knitter, some are looser knitters.
+Knit tension is how tightly or loosely you pull your stitches when knitting.

 Beginning knitters often pull the yarn much too tight, making it difficult to knit the next row as it’s difficult to slide the stitches up and down the needle.
 Additionally, it is also hard to get the point of the needle into a stitch.
 Knitting too tightly will also affect how the finished project looks: it will not lay flat and will most likely be smaller than you want.

-What’s the difference between knit stitches and purl stitches?
+what’s the difference between knit and purl stitches?

-Essentially, they are the same stitch but worked the opposite way from each other.
+Essentially, they are the same stitch but work opposite from each other.
 When you knit, you keep the working yarn in the back and create the V in the front (the side of the fabric facing you) and the purl in the back.
 The purl is formed because the yarn is on that side, in this case, the backside.

-When you purl, the yarn will be on the side facing you, so you will form the little purl facing you, but if you turn your work over and look at the stitch you just purled, you will see that the back of that stitch shows the V of a knit stitch.
+When you purl, the yarn will be on the side facing you so that you will form the little purl facing you.
+But if you turn your work over and look at the stitch you just purled, you will see that the back of that stitch shows the V of a knit stitch.

 If this is confusing, then do this.
-Grab your needles and some yarn and cast on a few stitches…like 5.
+Grab your needles and some yarn and cast on a few stitches…like 10.
 Then knit a row.
-You will see that the side facing you is all Vs. Turn your work over and you will notice that you have 5 purls.
-Make sense?
+You will see that the side facing you is all Vs. Turn your work over, and you will notice that you have 5 purls.

 How to Knit the Purl Stitch, Step-by-Step